TehhX/Sirtet/README.md

-A java application version of Tetris (Sirtet is tetris backwards), made for my own personal use.
+A java application version of Tetris
+Made for my own personal use